scottpav/OpenDSKY/README.md

-_This Repo contains features that are currently under development.
+_This branch contains features that are currently under development.
 Running this code may (probably will) result in a less than desirable experience.
 For the current stable release, click here:_ https://github.com/scottpav/OpenDSKY

 # OpenDSKY